holgerbrandl/kalasim/docs/userguide/docs/component.md

 * `name` - Name of the component.
 If the name ends with a period (.), auto serializing will be applied.
 * `priority` - If a component has the same time on the event list, this component is scheduled according to the priority.
 An event with a higher priority will be scheduled first.
 * `keepHistory` - If `true`, i will store a reference of all generated components which can be queried with `history`.
-* `koin` - The dependency resolution context to be used to resolve the `org.kalasim.Environment`
+* `envProvider` - The simulation  context to be used to resolve the `org.kalasim.Environment`

 Note, that the entities being created are not required to extend `org.kalasim.Component`, but can be in fact arbitrary types.